 Two external N-channel MOSFETs are used for a synchronous switching battery charger.
-The gate drivers are internally integrated into the IC with 6 V of gate drive voltage.
-MOSFETs of 30-V or higher voltage rating are preferred for 20-V input voltage and 40-V or higher rating MOSFETs are preferred for 20-V to 28-V input voltage.
+The gate drivers are internally integrated into the IC with 6 V of gate-drive voltage.
+30-V or higher voltage rating MOSFETs are preferred for 20-V input voltage, and 40-V or higher rating MOSFETs are preferred for 20-V to 28-V input voltage.

-Figure-of-merit (FOM) is usually used for selecting proper the MOSFET, based on a trade-off between the conduction loss and switching loss.
-For a top-side MOSFET, FOM is defined as the product of a MOSFET ON-resistance, $r{DS(on)}$, and the gate-to-drain charge, Q{GD} .
-For a bottom-side MOSFET, FOM is defined as the product of the MOSFET ON-resistance, $r{DS(on)}$, and the total gate charge, Q{GD} .
+Figure-of-merit (FOM) is usually used for selecting the proper MOSFET, based on a tradeoff between the conduction loss and switching loss.
+For a top-side MOSFET, FOM is defined as the product of the MOSFET ON-resistance, $r{DS(on)}$, and the gate-to-drain charge, Q{GD} .
+For a bottom-side MOSFET, FOM is defined as the product of the MOSFET ON-resistance, $r{DS(on)}$, and the total gate charge, Q{G} .